Augmentation varieties and disk potentials I: Regularization

 in the space of tame almost complex structures on $\ol{X}$ with the property that if $J_1 \in \J^E(\ol{X})$ then any non-constant $J_1$-holomorphic sphere $u: S^2 \to \ol{X}$ of energy at most $E$ meets $D$ in at least three but finitely many points $u^{-1}(D)$. \end{proposition}

-In the case that $X$ is a complex projective variety, a result of Clemens \cite{clemens} implies that we may take $D$ to be a Bertini hypersurface, and leave the complex structure unperturbed.
+\begin{remark} In the case that $X$ is a complex projective variety, a result of Clemens \cite{clemens} implies that we may take $D$ to be a Bertini hypersurface, and leave the complex structure unperturbed. \end{remark}

-We wish to find Donaldson hypersurfaces that intersect each non-constant punctured holomorphic disk.
+Our regularization procedure requires Donaldson hypersurfaces that intersect each non-constant punctured holomorphic disk.
 Let $\ol{L} \subset \ol{X}$ be the closure of a Lagrangian cobordism, so that $\ol{L}$ is the union of a smooth Lagrangian $L$ and Lagrangians $\Pi_\pm$ in $Y_\pm$, with angles between the branches at the self-intersections bounded from below, as in Definition \ref{def:branchedLag}.